top of page

 Tauran grimaced.
 “Rules aren’t what worry me.”

-Groans came from a mutant attended by two medics.
-Sputtering flares revealed other dying and dead changelings scattered around the cave.
-They had no armor other than the bony extrusions and scales given by their mutations, no weapons more dangerous than welding irons and gas-powered slingers.
+Palinura’s expression hardened, and her eyes wandered toward a groaning mutant attended by two medics.
+Sputtering flares revealed other dying and dead changelings scattered around the cave, no armor other than the bony extrusions and scales given by their mutations, no weapons more dangerous than welding irons and gas-powered slingers.

 Palinura swept her arm to take in the entire cave.